 We are inviting schools within a radius of our Nethybridge centre to take part in The Abernethy Enterprise Challenge for Schools!
-Participating schools will recieve £25 to invest in starting up their own business.
+Participating schools will receive £25 to invest in starting up their own business.
 They will have 5 weeks to launch and run their business idea, raising as much money as they can.

 ● As a charity, Abernethy relies on supporters to enable the contnuaton and growth of the important work we do with young people in Scotland.
 Our vision is to see young people live life to the full through shared outdoor adventures that inspire, encourage and equip.
 We see thousands come through our doors every year.
 We want to continue improving and to set ourselves up so that we can keep working hard for this purpose for the benefit of many generatons to come.
 Taking part in this challenge will give significant support to the work of Abernethy as we raise money for our much-needed new facility at Nethybridge – The Courtyard Project.
 (Check out the video below!)